soundpress/RulesOfNYC/docs/c11/index.rst

    (1) Failure to appear based on a claim of lack of notice of hearing will be excused upon a showing of good cause established by convincing evidence by the representative or self-represented applicant.
 An erroneous address of the representative or self-represented applicant to which notice was sent will constitute good cause established by convincing evidence only if the representative or self-represented applicant has timely notified the Tax Commission of his, her, or its correct address.

-   (2) Non-receipt of notice of hearing shall not constitute good cause established by convincing evidence by for failure to appear unless the representative or self-represented applicant has made inquiry of the Tax Commission as to the date of scheduled hearings before April 15 or July 5 as required by §§ 4-09(j)(6) and (7) of this chapter.
+   (2) Non-receipt of notice of hearing shall not constitute good cause established by convincing evidence by for failure to appear unless the representative or self-represented applicant has made inquiry of the Tax Commission as to the date of scheduled hearings before April 15 or July 5 as required by 21 RCNY § 4-09(j)(6) and (7).

    (3) The Tax Commission may review on papers submitted or defer review of applications of a representative or self-represented applicant who fails to show good cause that his or her failure to appear was the result of non-delivery of the notice of hearing by the postal service.